jsdelivr/jsdelivr-media/README.md

 <img src="jsdelivr-logo-horizontal.svg" width="100%">

-* DO use our logo to link to PerfOps®
+* DO use our logo to link to jsDelivr
-* DO use our logo in a blog post or news article about PerfOps®
+* DO use our logo in a blog post or news article about jsDelivr
 * DON'T create any modified versions of our logo
 * DON'T use our logo for your application(s)/site(s) icon/favicon